motibytes/motibytes.github.io/_a_a-The-First-Book/11-what-to-do.md

+--what to do to change the world

 put towards the end and simplify as a call to action

 The love you have been seeking your entire life is your biggest fear.